civican/legisinfo/44-1/bills/C-59/bill_text.md

     it is

-    **a federal credit union, or**
+    a federal credit union, or

     a provider of financial services that is organized on cooperative principles and incorporated by or under an Act of the legislature of a province,

   **(2)** Subparagraph (b)(i) of the definition **credit union** in subsection 137(6) of the Act is replaced by the following:

-    incorporated as credit unions or cooperative credit societies, **each** of which **is** described in paragraph (a), or all or substantially all of the members of which were credit unions, cooperatives or a combination **of those entities**,
+    incorporated as credit unions or cooperative credit societies, each of which is described in paragraph (a), or all or substantially all of the members of which were credit unions, cooperatives or a combination of those entities,

   **(3)** Paragraph (b) of the definition **member** in subsection 137(6) of the Act is replaced by the following:

-    a registered retirement savings plan, a registered retirement income fund, a TFSA, **a FHSA** or a registered education savings plan, the annuitant, holder or subscriber under which is a person described in paragraph (a). (**membre**)
+    a registered retirement savings plan, a registered retirement income fund, a TFSA, a FHSA or a registered education savings plan, the annuitant, holder or subscriber under which is a person described in paragraph (a). (**membre**)

   **(4)** Subsections (1) and (2) are deemed to have come into force on January 1, 2016.